mohammadabu/outsourcing/README.md

-Project Management
+outsourcing Management
 ------------------

 ### Infinitely flexible.
 Incredibly easy to use.

-Odoo's collaborative and realtime <a href="https://www.odoo.com/page/project-management">open source project management</a>
+Odoo's collaborative and realtime <a href="https://www.odoo.com/page/outsourcing-management">open source outsourcing management</a>
 helps your team get work done.
 Keep track of everything, from the big picture to the minute details, from the customer contract to the billing.

 Designed to fit your own process
 --------------------------------

-Organize projects around your own processes.
+Organize outsourcings around your own processes.
 Work on tasks and issues using the kanban view, schedule tasks using the gantt chart and control deadlines in the calendar view.
-Every project may have it's own stages allowing teams to optimize their job.
+Every outsourcing may have it's own stages allowing teams to optimize their job.

 Easy to use